...Anavar, Primobolin, Orgabolin, Maxibolin, Winstrol...in short "steroids."

 Even with "emotionally retarded anti-social idiot savant with a suicide fetish" characterization, one can easily have the vast majority of Bruce's crimefighting activities be surveillance, forensics, and intelligence gathering that are basically just sitting around.

->He was pretty much a pulp detective in a bat outfit He was making his palm vibrate so it would block swords at that very same time and used chi to close his wounds.
+He was making his palm vibrate so it would block swords at that very same time and used chi to close his wounds.

 Eat a dick faggot.
 You think we would have had JLA Batman one-shotting three white Martians with a gas can if we didn't first have TDKR Batman punting Superman?
 O'Neill tried to hold back the tide with his 'friendly neighborhood vigilante' Batman but a whole generation grew up with TDKR as their headcanon and the escalation through Dixon's 'slightly autistic but still vulnerable' Batman then past Morrison's "I shoot God's not men" Batman and into Snyder's "Batman is literally at the center of all creation" is the result.
-Get fucked.

->"Batman is literally at the center of all creation" is the result I mean, we've got Barbatos as basically Batman's own personal deity, I wonder how far it will go as more decades pass?
+I mean, we've got Barbatos as basically Batman's own personal deity, I wonder how far it will go as more decades pass?

 >IIRC Allstar Batman & Robin's Bats was pretty much coked out of his mind for half the books, but that'd mostly be Frank Miller doing Frank Miller things.